Health & Wellness (Display All)

 Provides 24 hour emergency medical care and crisis intervention to all individuals (male and female) who have been sexually assaulted or victims of domestic violence within the last 12 days.
 Services are provided through a specialized team sensitive to the needs of survivors.
 Options of care include emotional support, prophylactic treatment of sexually transmitted diseases, HIV post exposure prophylaxis, pregnancy prevention, and the collection of forensic evidence to assist in the legal process.
 Victims of domestic violence have options of medical treatment, documentation of injuries, safety planning and police involvement.

-For emergency treatment, go to any emergency department in the Niagara Region.
-The Sexual Assault/Domestic Violence Treatment Program nurse will be paged.
+For emergency treatment, go to any emergency department or urgent care centre in the Niagara Region.
+The on-call Sexual Assault/Domestic Violence nurse will be contacted.

 Counselling Program: Offers short-term trauma counselling to recent victims (within 2 years of the assault/abuse) of sexual violence or intimate partner violence to individuals 16 years of age and older.
 A social worker is available to answer questions and/or determine eligibility for counselling services every Wednesday morning between 9 am-12 noon.
 Call for information.